Suggested links

 What Are Prescription Opioids?

-Prescription opioids are a type of strong painkiller used to treat chronic or severe pain.
+Prescription opioids are a type of powerful painkiller used to treat chronic or severe pain.
 They bind to the brain’s opioid receptors to block pain signals throughout the nervous system.

 Common prescription opioids include: